Vinay-1312/Python-Project/Webscrapping/SpotifyPlaylist/Readme.txt

-This program performs following operations:
+This project performs following operations:
 	1)Accept a date from user.
 	2)Accept a playlist name from user.
 	3)From billboard site using webscrapping, fetch list of trending songs of the entered date